airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 ```python
 bpy.data.worlds["World"].node_tree.nodes["Background"].inputs["Color"].default_value = (0.02, 0.0, 1.0, 1.0)
 ```
+>If you've enable tooltips as described in a previous note, you can find this path in the UI by going to the *Properties Editor*.
+> Then click the World icon and then hover over the *Color*.

 ## 1.4 Rendering an image :camera:
 Rendering an image can be done simply by adding this line at the end of your scripts: